mupif/mupif/mupif/doc/source/userman.rst

 communication channel transparently via a steering computer, using forward and reverse ssh tunnels.
-The platform provides handy methods to establish needed communication patterns (see *PyroUtil.connectApplications* method and refer to *Example07-stacTM-JobMan-distrib* for an example).
+The platform provides handy methods to establish needed communication patterns (see *pyroutil.connectApplications* method and refer to *Example07-stacTM-JobMan-distrib* for an example).

 As an example, consider the simulation scenario composed of two